-In this section, we describe models for three kinds of scheduling FIFO, FPS, and EDF.
-Common for all scheduling principles in our framework is, that the scheduling policy is only called, if there is at least one element in the resource buffer already.
-This precondition is guaranteed by the resource template by not calling the scheduling policy when the resource buffer is empty and instead inserts the ready task at the front of the buffer.
+In this section, we describe models for three types of scheduling policies: FIFO, FPS, and EDF.
+Common to all scheduling principles in our framework is that the scheduling policy is only called if there is at least one element in the resource buffer already.
+This precondition is guaranteed by the resource template by not calling the scheduling policy when the resource buffer is empty and instead inserting the ready task at the front of the buffer.

 The parameters transferred to the scheduling policies via setParams function are stored in a struct meta variable called param.
 This way, the parameters are accessible to the scheduling policies without increasing the state space as meta variables are ignored for state comparison.
-The parameter are available to the policy via param.task, param.prempt, and param.resource, respectively.
+The parameters are available to the policy via param.task, param.prempt, and param.resource, respectively.